Flamefork/iron_gql/README.md

 )
 ```

-Custom scalar types must be Pydantic-compatible — i.e. Pydantic should know how to parse them from JSON (deserialization) and serialize them to JSON.
-This works out of the box for standard library types (`datetime`, `Decimal`, `UUID`, `Enum`) and for any type that implements `__get_pydantic_core_schema__`.
-Unknown scalars fall back to `object` with a log warning.
+Custom scalar types must be Pydantic-compatible.
+That is, Pydantic must know how to parse the type from JSON (deserialization) and how to serialize it to JSON.
+Standard library types (`datetime`, `Decimal`, `UUID`, `Enum`) are compatible by default.
+Any type that implements `__get_pydantic_core_schema__` is also compatible.
+The generator maps unknown scalars to `object` and writes a warning to the log.

 ## Fragment Slots

-Shared infrastructure code often owns a GraphQL operation without knowing which fields its callers need on one of the operation's fields.
-Fragment slots let each caller supply its own fragment for that field at call time, instead of the operation naming every consumer's fragment up front.
+Shared infrastructure code often owns a GraphQL operation, but it does not know which fields each caller needs on some field of that operation.
+A fragment slot lets each caller supply its own fragment for that field at call time.
+The operation does not have to name the fragments of its consumers in advance.

-Mark a field with `@slot` in a query, mutation, or subscription (not inside a fragment definition), giving it a static selection that selects `__typename` at the top level of the field's own selection set: unaliased, with no directives on it, and not through an inline fragment or a fragment spread.
-The slot field itself cannot carry `@skip`/`@include` — a slot is always requested, and a caller that wants no fragment data passes an empty list.
+Mark a field with `@slot` in a query, mutation, or subscription.
+Do not use `@slot` inside a fragment definition.
+Give the field a static selection that selects `__typename` at the top level of its own selection set.
+This `__typename` must be unaliased and must have no directives.
+It must not come through an inline fragment or a fragment spread.
+The slot field itself cannot have `@skip` or `@include`: the operation always requests the slot field.
+If a caller wants no fragment data, it passes an empty list.

 ```python
 get_post_attachment = api_gql("""